Path-Check/paper-cred/SPECIFICATION.md

 2. **STRING**: The **STRING** data type is a sequence of unicode characters encoded as UTF-8, up to 255 bytes when encoded.
-3. **HASH**: The **HASH** data type is a sequence of alphanumeric characters containing a cryptographic hash.
+3. **HASH**: The **HASH** data type is a sequence of alphanumeric characters containing a hexadecimal cryptographic hash.
 It is 64 bytes long.
+3. **SIGNATUREHEX**: The **SIGNATUREHEX** data type is a sequence of alphanumeric characters containing a hexadecimal cryptographic digest.
+It is up to 72 bytes long.
 4. **BIRTHDATE**: a date of birth, in
    [ISO 8601 (YYYYMMDD) Basic Notation](https://en.wikipedia.org/wiki/ISO_8601).
    Example: